 To the purchaser, a search minimises the chance of acquiring a work of art which has been stolen.
 Alternatively there may be some question concerning its past ownership, which could have a substantial impact on its future value and marketability.

-To the art dealer, a search not only minimises the chance of acquiring or dealing in stolen items, but also acts as an encouragement to buyers to know that they are acquiring the work with good title.
+To the vendor, a search not only minimises the chance of acquiring or dealing in stolen items, but also acts as an encouragement to buyers to know that they are acquiring the work with good title.

 Given the range of items traded and the complexities of an international market, all search requests require detailed professional investigation and are carried out by the ALR’s trained art experts.

 The process starts with your completion of the online search form and wherever possible the attachment of a clear photographic image.
-Following payment of the search fee a comparison with the 450,000 items on the database will then be carried out.
+Following payment of the search fee a comparison with the half a million items on the database will then be carried out.
 If these procedures do not reveal an issue with the item then you will be emailed an ALR certificate, which confirms that at the date that the search was made the item had not been registered as stolen, or subject to an issue, on the database.